htrajan/ht-drawsteel/Bestiary/Ankheg.md

 **Solo Monster**

+- **Solo Turns**: The ankheg takes two turns each round.
+They can use two actions on each of their turns, and can take each turn after any enemy's turn.
+While [[Dazed|dazed]], the ankheg can take one action and one maneuver per turn. - **End Effect**: At the end of their turn, the ankheg can take 5 damage to end one save ends effect affecting them.
+This damage can't be reduced in any way.

 **Soft Underbelly**

 A [[Prone|prone]] creature gains an edge on melee attacks against the ankheg instead of taking a bane.